← Back to Blog

 Navigational and Directional Signage

-Directory Signs: Typically found in lobbies and near elevators, directories—often paired with lobby & reception signs—provide a high level overview of what is on each floor.
-They list departments, clinics, and room numbers to help visitors get oriented.
-While directories are generally exempt from tactile ADA rules, they must have clear, high contrast lettering for readability.
+• Directory Signs: Typically found in lobbies and near elevators, directories, often paired with lobby & reception signs, provide a high level overview of what is on each floor.

-Ceiling Suspended Signs: Hung from the ceiling in corridors and at intersections, these signs are visible from a distance, even in crowded areas.
-They are mounted high (usually with at least 7 feet of clearance) and use large text and arrows to guide traffic flow.
+• Ceiling Suspended Signs: Hung from the ceiling in corridors and at intersections, these signs are visible from a distance, even in crowded areas.

-Wall Mounted Blade Signs: These signs project out from a wall at a 90 degree angle, making them visible down long hallways.
-Because they are double sided, they provide directional information to people approaching from either direction, helping them spot key departments from far away.
+• Wall Mounted Blade Signs: These signs project out from a wall at a 90 degree angle, making them visible down long hallways and helping people spot key departments from far away.

 Designing an Effective and Cohesive System